gustavomonteirodev/AWS-CLI/README.md

 # AWS-CLI

-- Some commands to create tools aws using a terminal.
+-Some commands to create tools aws using a terminal.

-- To know more commands run:   ` ec2 aws help    `
+-To know more commands run:   ` ec2 aws help    `

-- Before start these commands you must give access to your computer. (access key, and edit permissions IAM)
+-Before start these commands you must give access to your computer. (access key, and edit permissions IAM)

 ## command - create ec2:
    ```